 • Premium structure

-Regardless of structure, your premiums may vary if we change our premium rates, or the sum insured changes, either by voluntary increases, or indexation.
+Regardless of structure, your premiums may vary if we change our premium rates, or the sum insured changes, either by voluntary increases or inflation proofing.

 • Inflation proofing